cloudflare/cloudflare-docs/content/durable-objects/api/hibernatable-websockets-api.md

 - {{<code>}}webSocket.serializeAttachment(value{{<param-type>}}any{{</param-type>}}){{</code>}} : {{<type>}}void{{</type>}}

-  - Keeps a copy of `value` in memory (not on disk) such that it will survive hibernation.
+  - Keeps a copy of `value` in memory (not on disk) to survive hibernation.
 The value can be any type supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.

   - If you modify `value` after calling this method, those changes will not be retained unless you call this method again.
 The serialized size of `value` is limited to 2048 bytes, otherwise this method will throw an error.
 If you need larger values to survive hibernation, use the [Transactional Storage API](/durable-objects/api/transactional-storage-api/) and pass the corresponding key to this method so it can be retrieved later.

 - {{<code>}}webSocket.deserializeAttachment(){{</code>}} : {{<type>}}any{{</type>}}

-  - Retrieve the most recent value passed to `serializeAttachment`, or null if none exists.
+  - Retrieves the most recent value passed to `serializeAttachment`, or null if none exists.

-### `state` methods for WebSockets
+## `state` methods for WebSockets

 - {{<code>}}state.acceptWebSocket(ws{{<param-type>}}WebSocket{{</param-type>}}, tags{{<param-type>}}Array\<string>{{</param-type>}}{{<prop-meta>}}optional{{</prop-meta>}}){{</code>}} : {{<type>}}void{{</type>}}